How To Remove Pet Hair From Furniture, Floors, and More

-If you have cats or dogs (or both!), I hope for your sake you've got a leather sofa, because we all know that pet hair clings to stuff tighter than a squirrel with a nut in the dead of winter.
-Alas, leather furniture is expensive, so most of us are left on our hands and knees, with a roll of tape, going over every inch of each surface, and praying that — JUST THIS ONCE — we get it all.
-Here are a few tips and alternatives to preserve your sanity.
+If you have cats or dogs (or both!), I hope for your sake you've got a leather sofa, because we all know that pet hair clings to fabric tighter than a squirrel with a nut in the dead of winter.
+Alas, leather furniture is expensive, so most of us are left on our hands and knees, with a roll of tape, going over every inch of each surface, and praying that—just this once—we get it all.

 - Or, lightly spray a mix of water and fabric softener onto your upholstered furniture, then wipe off.